 - Landlord permission is typically required for outdoor cameras, especially if they face shared spaces or neighboring property.

-- Renters can secure their homes without damaging the property by using wireless systems, adhesive sensors, and mount-free devices to avoid losing their security deposit.
+- Renters can secure their homes without damaging the property by using wire-free systems, adhesive sensors, and mount-free devices to avoid losing their security deposit.

 Wait, why should renters install home security cameras?

-Home security systems offer numerous benefits for renters, including deterring potential intruders, documenting incidents, and enabling remote 24/7 monitoring of your home.
-This is why surveillance cameras are a highly recommended security measure for both homeowners and renters.
+Home security systems and security cameras offer numerous benefits, including deterring potential intruders, documenting incidents, and enabling remote 24/7 monitoring of your home, whether you own or rent.
 Here are three reasons why a tenant should consider installing security cameras in a rental unit:

 The presence of security cameras can discourage burglars from targeting your rental unit.
 A monitored home is less attractive to potential intruders.
-For tenants, a visible security camera can also prevent unauthorized entry by a landlord.
+For tenants, a visible security camera can also prevent unauthorized entry by a landlord or maintenance worker.

 Security cameras provide valuable evidence in case of theft, vandalism, or disputes with neighbors.
 Recorded footage can be crucial for police reports and insurance claims.